suncoast-devs/handbook/lessons/sql-joins/index.md

 we used the title to uniquely identify it we would run into many issues.

 Fortunately databases provide their own way of supplying a unique value for each row in the database.
-We call this `SERIAL` column.
+We call this the `SERIAL` column.

 So when creating our Movie table we will use this schema: